veliovgroup/meteor-autoform-file/README.md

 import { Meteor } from 'meteor/meteor';
 import { FilesCollection } from 'meteor/ostrio:files';

-const Images = new FilesCollection({
+const imagesCollection = new FilesCollection({
-  collectionName: 'Images',
+  collectionName: 'images',
   allowClientCode: true, // Required to let you remove uploaded file onBeforeUpload(file) {
     // Allow upload files under 10MB, and only in png/jpg/jpeg formats